davidk/adafruit-raspberrypi-linux-pps/README.md

 # adafruit-raspberrypi-linux-pps

+#### Update: 2015/02/09

+Please note that this kernel is woefully out of date.
+Don't use it.

+Your Raspberry Pi B+ and RPi2 will shed tears (not work), and you'll just want to break things (and me).

+I'll get a proper kernel going sooner or later, but consider this archived.

+## Intro

 Kernel image and modules with PPS-GPIO added (this tracks Adafruit's current Occidentalis kernel version and will probably be rebuilt when they next update).
 This will allow you to use PPS with NTP on a Raspberry Pi.

 This repository is used as a part of this [article](http://open.konspyre.org/blog/2012/10/18/raspberry-pi-time-server/), so check that out for help.

 For source modifications, please see [this page](https://github.com/davidk/adafruit-raspberrypi-linux), branch: ppsgpio for the source this is based on.

 ## Installation